 |Check Top HostelCheck Top AirbnbCheck Top Hotel|

-Tbilisi is the capital of the country of Georgia.
+If you are backpacking Georgia then you must check out Tbilisi.
 The city is ancient!
 How ancient are we talking?
 Well, archaeologists have found remains that indicate human settlement in the Tbilisi area way back in the 4th millennium BC.
 Is that ancient enough for you?

 Tbilisi is brimming with diverse architectural gems that reflects it’s complicated history.
 From Persian to Russian architectural influences, Tbilisi is filled with unique structures and buildings.
 Above it all stands the ancient Narikala fortress, dating back to the 4th century paired with the iconic “Mother of Georgia” statue called Kartlis Deda.